Houdini 19.5 Nodes TOP nodes

 A TOPs Feedback Loop block lets you run a sequence of serially executed steps for multiple iterations.

-A TOP network already behaves somewhat like a parallel loop: it runs as many work items at the same time as possible based on the scheduler settings.
-So there’s no need for a typical loop construct since “repeating the same action with different inputs” is just how the network works.
+A TOP network already behaves like a parallel loop: it runs as many work items at the same time as possible based on the scheduler settings.
+So there’s no need for a typical loop construct since “repeating the same action with different inputs” is how the network works.

-Sometimes, however, you want to run a series of steps serially rather than in parallel, and use the output of previous work items as input for subsequent work items.
+Sometimes, you may want to run a series of steps serially rather than in parallel, and use the output of previous work items as input for subsequent work items.
 For simple simulations this is already handled by the ROP Fetch node, which is able to create batches that run as a single job, one frame at a time.
-For more complicated use cases, such as looping that spans multiple nodes, or where the size of the feedback loop isn’t fully known, you can use a feedback loop.

 In a feedback loop block, the network runs the work items node by node, with later work items depending on the previous work items, forcing them to execute serially.
 Then when all work in an iteration is done, if the block specifies more than one iteration, it loops back to the start and executes the next loop.